Wells Fargo (WFC)

 5. Sales Growth

 Net interest income and and fee-based revenue are the two pillars supporting bank earnings.
 The former captures profit from the gap between lending rates and deposit costs, while the latter encompasses charges for banking services, credit products, wealth management, and trading activities.
-Over the last five years, Wells Fargo grew its revenue at a tepid 1.8% compounded annual growth rate.
-This fell short of our benchmarks and is a tough starting point for our analysis.
+Unfortunately, Wells Fargo’s 2.5% annualized revenue growth over the last five years was sluggish.
+This was below our standards and is a rough starting point for our analysis.

 Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
 Wells Fargo’s recent performance shows its demand has slowed as its revenue was flat over the last two years.